 Published: July 27, 2017

-“What lessons can marketers draw from London 2012 to make successful brand promises of their own?”
+“How can marketers learn from the brand promise of London 2012 to make successful brand promises of their own?”

 Where were you on Super Saturday?

 August 4th 2017 marks five years since Great Britain won six gold medals and one silver in 12 scintillating hours of Olympic competition in London.
 Until Rio last year, it was Britain’s most successful day in 104 years of the Games.

 You might argue London’s Olympic dream was realised that day.
 But, while we still remember the performances of Mo Farrah, Jessica Ennis and Greg Rutherford, the success of our British athletes is one part of a much bigger story.

 The bold brand promise of London 2012 went beyond sporting achievement with two substantial commitments.
 First, to deliver a brilliantly planned and managed sporting festival that would be the envy of the world.
 And second, to deliver a legacy for sport, culture and urban regeneration that would echo for a generation.